gossterrible/ISS-Tracker/readme.md

 npm install
 npm start
 ```
-Your Globe is rendered using a frameless window and transparent background-color.
+Your Globe is rendered using a frameless window and transparent background.

-## libraries Used
+## libraries Used:

-electron
+Electron
-three js
+Three js
 Realtime-webgl globe by [askmike](https://github.com/askmike/realtime-webgl-globe)

+## Todo
+1.Notify you when the ISS is overheaad or at a specific location.
+2.Create a tray icon or use electron position to place the globe at a specific region.
+3.Create a globe stand which can i can include some setup functions.